Lumaphore/.github/profile/README.md

 ### what is Lumaphore?
-Lumaphore is a protocol that deals with Visible Light Representations of data (VLRs).
+Lumaphore is a protocol that deals with Visible Light Transmission Media.
 With it, you can send files from a screen, or off of a piece of paper, and into a camera (like a webcam or smartphone)

 Yes this really works.
 Scan it! ( the first code you scan will forward you to an app that implements the Lumaphore protocol. )